shreyadandekar/Quiz-app-using-console---python/README.md

 # Quiz-app-using-console---python
 A simple command-line quiz app built using python.

 It allows the user to:
-Answer multiple-choice questions one-by-one
+- Answer multiple-choice questions one-by-one
-Verify the The user’s answers
+- Verify the The user’s answers
-Display the result, score and percentage
+- Display the result, score and percentage

 ---

-#Features
+# Features

-#Interactive quiz with multiple-choice questions
+- Interactive quiz with multiple-choice questions
-Score tracking
+- Score tracking
-Immediate feedback after each question
+- Immediate feedback after each question
-User-friendly interface using print and input
+- User-friendly interface using print and input
-Input Validation
+- Input Validation
-Final result display
+- Final result display

+---

-#Concepts used
+# Concepts used
-Input / Output operations
+- Input / Output operations
-Conditional statements
+- Conditional statements
-Loops
+- Loops
-String methods
+- String methods
-Arithmetic operations and percentage calculation
+- Arithmetic operations and percentage calculation
-Score tracking using variables
+- Score tracking using variables
-Input validation logic
+- Input validation logic

+---

-#How to run
+# How to run

 1. Make sure you have Python installed.
 2. Download or clone this repository.